-SPEC, the Standard Performance Evaluation Corporation, is a non-profit corporation formed to "establish, maintain and endorse a standardized set of relevant benchmarks that can be applied to the newest generation of high-performance computers" (quoted from SPEC's bylaws).
+SPEC is a non-profit organization that establishes, maintains and endorses standardized benchmarks and tools to evaluate performance and energy efficiency for the newest generation of computing systems.
+Its membership comprises more than 120 leading computer hardware and software vendors, educational institutions, research organizations, and government agencies worldwide.
 The founders of this organization believe that the user community will benefit greatly from an objective series of applications-oriented tests, which can serve as common reference points and be considered during the evaluation process.
 While no one benchmark can fully characterize overall system performance, the results of a variety of realistic benchmarks can give valuable insight into expected real performance.

 Legally, SPEC is a non-profit corporation registered in California.

 For more in depth inquiry, we have more information online about SPEC, including its background, the philosophy, and organizational structure.

 For SPEC contact information, see the SPEC Contact Info Page.